 Getting enough sleep also boosts our ability to remember and recall information, which is vital during the exam season and for being a student!

-Keeping a routine is really key to consistently getting a good night’s sleep.
+Keeping a routine will help with consistently getting a good night’s sleep.
 Your routine helps align your body’s circadian rhythm, which controls when we feel most awake and when we feel most tired.
 This routine planner can help you map out your days and weeks.
 Try setting yourself a wake up and wind down time that you stick to each day (yes, even on weekends!).
 You should also try and get out in daylight for at least 30 minutes each day as part of your routine.

 This helps signal to your body and brain that it’s time for sleep.
-This could include taking a warm bath or shower, drinking a relaxing warm drink or reading a book in bed for a while.
+This could include taking a warm bath or shower, drinking a relaxing warm drink or reading a book in bed.
 You could also set an alarm an hour before you want to go to sleep to remind you to start settling down for the night.
-Whatever helps you to relax, try it out and see what works best for you.
+If you need some help, check out this six ways and sleep planner.

-Mindfulness practice can be really useful for helping us to ease feelings of anxiety and worry by helping us be less judgemental of our own thoughts.
+Practicing mindfulness can be really useful for helping us to ease feelings of anxiety and worry by helping us be less judgemental of our own thoughts.
 This is great for sleep as it reduces the amount of sleep-preventing stress hormones that we produce.
 By reducing our feelings of anxiety before sleep, we can also minimise sleep-disrupting vivid dreams (or nightmares).
 Try a mindfulness practice just before you get into bed, or use the bedtime stories feature on Headspace or Calm as you're drifting off.
 Check out our Take Notice page for more tips on how to stay present.